dadua/offerdiary/README.txt

-A wallet for Coupon Wallet it is.
+A wallet for Coupon Wallet it is..